judge0/judge0/README.md

     ```
     $ docker pull judge0/api
     ```
+2. Copy `judge0-api.conf.default` to `judge0-api.conf`, open it and change `RAILS_ENV` to `development`.
-2. Run development shell (it will take a while only first time):
+3. Run development shell (it will take a while only first time):
     ```
     $ ./scripts/dev-shell
     ```
-3. Create, migrate and seed the database:
+4. Create, migrate and seed the database:
     ```
     $ rails db:create db:migrate db:seed
     ```